For 85% of free range buyers, animal welfare considerations are among the reasons for their choice.

 Stocking density confusion

-The Model Code of Practice for the Welfare of Animals: Domestic Poultry is the voluntary national standard, and designates a maximum outdoor stocking density of 1,500 birds per hectare for free range layer hens.
+The Model Code of Practice for the Welfare of Animals: Domestic Poultry is a voluntary national guide to the poultry industry, and designates a maximum outdoor stocking density of 1500 birds per hectare for free range layer hens.

 Whether or not this final clause relates specifically to meat hens, or to both meat and layer hens, is open to the interpretation of state and territory governments.

 For example, NSW told us its interpretation is that it applies to birds in both egg and meat production systems.
 Queensland, on the other hand, says its understanding is that the clause is only applicable to meat chickens.
-It's not surprising then that Queensland is the only state with a legislated maximum outdoor stocking density for free range which is set at 1500 birds per hectare, in line with the Code of Practice.
+While Queensland was the only state with a legislated maximum outdoor stocking density for free range which was set at 1500 birds per hectare, in line with the Code of Practice, it increased that limit to 10,000 birds per hectare in 2013.

 The maximum number of birds allowed in outdoor spaces can differ enormously under the various free range standards.
 Examples include:

-- 750 birds per hectare - Free Range Farmers Association's (Vic)
+- 750 birds per hectare - Free Range Farmers Association (Vic)

-- 20,000 birds per hectare - as proposed by the Australian Egg Corporation Ltd (AECL).
-This is a 13-fold increase on the Model Code of Practice's 1,500 hens per hectare.
+- 20,000 birds per hectare - as proposed by the Australian Egg Corporation Ltd and rejected by the ACCC.
+This would be a 13-fold increase on the Model Code of Practice's 1500 hens per hectare.

 Which stocking density is best?

-What’s not highlighted is that this isolated 2006 study looked at behavioural responses to different indoor floor space allowances in small groups of just five or six hens.
+What wasn't highlighted was that this isolated 2006 study looked at behavioural responses to different indoor floor space allowances in small groups of just five or six hens.

 The College told CHOICE that this density wouldn’t necessarily be suitable outdoors, “where birds are more likely to spread out when foraging, and where droppings and thus parasite and nitrogen loads etc would have to be taken into consideration.”